eddmann/eddmann.github.io/_posts/2024/2024-01-15-solving-the-advent-of-code-2023-calendar-in-kotlin-and-swift.md

 ### First-impressions

 From the offset I found that both languages were very comparable in syntax and style - both modelling problems using similar paradigms, OO with a blend of functional primitives.
-Both also follow suit in that the language developer also provides the _defacto_ IDE in which to _code_; for Kotlin (created by JetBrains) it is [IntelliJ IDEA](https://www.jetbrains.com/idea/) and Swift (created by Apple) it is [Xcode](https://developer.apple.com/xcode/).
+Both also follow suit in that the language developer also provides the _defacto_ IDE in which to work in; for Kotlin (created by JetBrains) it is [IntelliJ IDEA](https://www.jetbrains.com/idea/) and Swift (created by Apple) it is [Xcode](https://developer.apple.com/xcode/).
 Throughout the month I found myself much more productive within IntelliJ than Xcode.
 I should caveat that I have been using JetBrain's suite of IDEs (PHPStorm in particular) for many years, however I found that Xcode would randomly crash on me (not what you want from an IDE) even in my limited time using it.
 I remember watching a [video series](https://frontendmasters.com/courses/swift-ios/) on iOS development last year which mentioned that this was deemed to be _expected behaviour_ when working in Xcode 😬.

 #### Starter Templates

-Both languages developers have (rather handily) published Advent of Code starter templates ([Kotlin](https://github.com/kotlin-hands-on/advent-of-code-kotlin-template), [Swift](https://github.com/apple/swift-aoc-starter-example)) which provide a convenient means of getting stated tackling each daily problem.
+Both languages developers have (rather handily) published Advent of Code starter templates ([Kotlin](https://github.com/kotlin-hands-on/advent-of-code-kotlin-template), [Swift](https://github.com/apple/swift-aoc-starter-example)) which provide a convenient means of getting started tackling each daily problem.
-It is good to see language developers investing time to do this, as Advent of Code is a great tool to help advertise a language, as it is the time developers typically explore different languages (me being case in point).
+It is good to see language developers investing time in this, as Advent of Code is a great tool to help advertise a language - it is the time developers typically get to explore different languages (me being case in point).
 I found the REPL provided by the Kotlin starter template to again be better, having the ability to run each day from within the IDE (using the gutter _play_ button) was very useful; and it felt as though during problem-solving quicker to compile (maybe incremental compilation?).
-I had initially looked at using [Swift Playgrounds](https://developer.apple.com/swift-playgrounds/) to iterate on the solutions within Xcode but found that it was very un-performant due to the way it has to instrument your code 😔.
+I had initially looked at using [Swift Playgrounds](https://developer.apple.com/swift-playgrounds/) to iterate on the solutions within Xcode but found that it was very un-performant due to the way it has to instrument the code 😔.
 After some research I found there were some _tricks_ to make it more performant, but I did not want re-write the code to appease the IDE.

 ### Today I learned...

-Each day I wrote down my learnings and insights into each language as I went about solving the problem.
+Each day I wrote down my learnings and insights into each language as I went about solving the problems.
-Below I have documented these findings, paying close attention to the use of the language itself over the actual problem they were trying to solve.
+Below I have documented these findings, paying close attention to the use of the language itself over the actual problems they were trying to solve.

 #### Day 1

+From the offset I decided to add extension methods within both languages to help parse the input.
+This included `lines`, `ints` and `longs` (in the case of Kotlin).
+Having to explicitly specify longs (64-bit values) within Kotlin felt like it was one overflow away from being a problem, this must be due to being hosted on the JVM.

-I found that tuple declaration (`Pair`) within Kotlin seemed a little verbose and subsequent infix `to` syntax was odd.
+Additional to this, I also found that tuple declaration (`Pair`) within Kotlin seemed a little verbose, and the subsequent infix `to` syntax was odd.
-I understand this was most likely due to not wanting to add additional syntax to the language, however, Swift tuples are much more readable.
+I understand that this is most likely due to not wanting to add additional syntax to the language, however Swift tuples are much more readable.

 #### Day 2